evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_450plus_SUV/specifications.md

 ## Interior

-This model is available with a seat configuration with six or seven seats.
+This model is available with a seat configuration with five or seven seats.

 ### Front seats